yogat3ch/writing/Dynamic Voting System.md

 ###### Star Voting
 Voting is done via a [star voting system](https://www.starvoting.org/) in which candidate legislation is attributed stars on a Likert 1-5 scale.
 Winners are determined by the average number of stars exceeding a _passing threshold_.
 Each voting domain can bring the _passing threshold_ to vote, wherein the threshold of the averaged star count a piece of legislation must achieve to pass is determined.
 The threshold is agreed upon at each layer of the political hierarchy.
 ###### Quorum / Representative Sampling
 The ratification also requires a quorum of voters for the given population area over which the legislation will preside.
-Quorum is established using a statistical modeling power calculation which requires a margin of error.
+Quorum is established using a statistical modeling power calculation which requires a critical value.
 $$n=\left(\dfrac{z_{\alpha/2}\sigma}{E}\right)^2$$

+$n$ is the number of voters needed for quorum to make the vote valid.
 Where $\sigma$ is the standard deviation of the voted stars, and the margin of error $(E)$ is derived from the critical value $(\alpha)$.
-The critical value $(\alpha)$ is set by popular vote in a special cycle that be initiated at most once per year,  with typical critical values being anywhere from $.01$ to $.1$.
+The critical value $(\alpha)$ is set by popular vote in a special cycle that be initiated at most once per year.
+Typical critical values are usually anywhere from $.01$ to $.1$.
+Higher levels of the political hierarchy might have

 ### Amending Enacted Legislation
 - Within our dynamic voting system, the process of amending enacted legislation is designed to be open and flexible.